Device fingerprint: Offering a simplified fingerprint

 Typical Tor Browser notification of a website attempting a canvas read.

 Users may attempt to reduce their fingerprintability by selecting a web browser which minimizes the availability of identifying information, such as browser fonts, device ID, canvas element rendering, WebGL information, and local IP address.

-As of 2017 Microsoft Edge is considered to be the most fingerprintable browser, followed by Firefox and Google Chrome, Internet Explorer, and Safari.
+In 2017 Microsoft Edge is considered to be the most fingerprintable browser, followed by Firefox and Google Chrome, Internet Explorer, and Safari.
 Among mobile browsers, Google Chrome and Opera Mini are most fingerprintable, followed by mobile Firefox, mobile Edge, and mobile Safari.

 Tor Browser disables fingerprintable features such as the canvas and WebGL API and notifies users of fingerprint attempts.

 In order to reduce diversity, Tor browser doesn't allow the width and height of the window available to the webpage to be any number of pixels, but allows only some given values.
 The result is that the webpage is windowboxed: it fills a space that is slightly smaller than the browser window.

+In 2020, Chrome was not blocking fingerprinting, while Brave, Firefox and Tor did.